Renting a car can be a long and complicated procedure. That's why Orbit Car Hire is here to help you out and make things simple.

 Is this the case if you only have a Collision Damage Waiver (CDW)?

 Yes, this can be the worst-case scenario.
 You have no insurance coverage, only CDW and you cross your fingers that nothing happens.
 People are often unaware that most of your vehicle is not covered.
 CDW only covers the body of the vehicle.
-Damage to mirrors, roof, underbody, tires, locks, possible loss of keys is not covered by CDW.
+Damage to mirrors, roof, underbody, tires, locks and possible loss of keys is not covered by CDW.
 CDW also does not cover immobilizer costs.
 Your driving skills may be perfect, but you are not alone on the road.

 Although your deductible is not huge, the final cost can be very high.
 You will also be charged by the car rental company for administration fees and immobilizer costs.